Norman Spinrad: Child of Fortune

 Child of Fortune (1985) deals with the adventures of a young woman, Moussa, in her search for her true calling.
 In Moussa's culture, young people of her age and class undertake a wanderjahr during which they wander from planet to planet, free to go wherever and do whatever they wish.
 While on their travels they are known as Children of Fortune, and are treated with indulgence and kindness by most in memory of their own wanderjahr.
 The Children of Fortune blend elements of gypsies, hippies of 1960s America, and other groups and legends, including Peter Pan.
-While some parents give their children a great deal of money for the trip, Moussa's parents believe that she will learn more with a true wanderjahr rather than a subsidized tour, so they give her nothing but a voucher for a one-way ticket home.
+While some parents give their children a great deal of money for the trip, Moussa's parents believe that she will learn more with a true wanderjahr rather than a subsidized tour, so they give her little but a voucher for a one-way ticket home.
 Moussa becomes a "ruespieler" or storyteller, and takes the name "Wendy" in honor of Pater Pan, the man she meets, loves, and loses during her wanderjahr.
 The wanderjahr bears a superficial resemblance to the Grand Tour which many upper-class young men undertook after finishing school, the difference being that Children of Fortune are expected to have explored themselves as well as the world during their travels, and to come home knowing who they are and what place they want for themselves.